jessepav/lacygoill-wiki-backup/vim/register.md

 does not  repeat the exact  same command;  it increments the  numbered register;
 when 9 is reached, it keeps using the register 9 (it doesn't get back to 1).

-This is documented at `:h redo-register`.
+This is documented at `:help redo-register`.

 ## How to move 3 non-consecutive big texts (>= 1 line) to non-consecutive new locations?